eth-protocol-fellows/protocol-studies/docs/wiki/research/Preconfirmations/BasedSequencingPreconfs.md

 - **Current Services:** Ethereum currently provides two critical services to rollups: settlement and data availability.
 These services lay the foundation for rollups to operate effectively on Ethereum's decentralized platform.

-- **Introduction of Ethereum Sequencing:** Ethereum sequencing, is proposed to complement the existing ones, offering a new resource that rollups can leverage to further optimize their operations.
+- **Introduction of Ethereum Sequencing:** Ethereum sequencing[^2][^3], is proposed to complement the existing ones, offering a new resource that rollups can leverage to further optimize their operations.
 Although sequencing has always been inherent to Ethereum, its potential as a dedicated service for rollups represents an innovative application, akin to the adaptive use of core data for new functionalities.

 ### [Current Sequencing Options](#current-sequencing-options)